zibonbadi/liquidms/README.md

-As MariaDB currently remains our testing and design database (both due to lack of database feature standardization as well as it's libre software-induced ubiquity), here's a few tips on how to configure MariaDB for a smooth, painless liquidMS experience:
+As MariaDB currently remains our testing and design database (both due to lack of database feature standardization as well as it's libre software-induced ubiquity), here's a few tips on how to configure MariaDB for a smooth, painless LiquidMS experience:

 #### Enabling the event scheduler

-liquidMS relies on programmable database events to allow for live server updates in a secure manner.
+LiquidMS relies on programmable database events to allow for live server updates in a secure manner.
 In order to keep the necessary event scheduler persistently enabled across reboots of the MariaDB daemon, add the following line to your MariaDB config file (usually `my.cnf` or `my.ini`):